 [server]$ ssh email@example.com

-Be sure to change "example.com" to your actual domain or server.dreamhost.com to the server to which you're attempting to connect.
+Be sure to change example.com to your actual domain, or server.dreamhost.com to the server you're connecting to.

 How to configure passwordless login

 Once you set up a shell user, you must enter your password each time when logging into the server.
 If you’d like to avoid entering your password each time, you can set up Passwordless Login.
-This way, you'll be able to automatically login each time immediately without needing to enter your password.
+This way, you'll be able to automatically log in each time without needing to enter your password.

 How to configure passwordless login in Mac OS X and Linux

 View the following article for instructions on how to enable this in OS X and Linux: